-Buda is better known for its rolling hills and quiet streets than its bustling party scene.
-Even the denser, urban sections are noticeably short of remarkable bars with a unique character.
-One of the few exceptions is Nemdebár.
-This dark, charmingly grungy neighborhood bar is filled to capacity most nights, drawing an eclectic local crowd of hip college students, office workers, and favorite-uncle-type bohemians pushing 50.
+Buda is better known for its rolling hills and tranquil streets than for its lively bars.
+Even the denser, urban sections are short on places that are worth trekking out to from Pest.
+One of the notable exceptions is Nemdebár.
+This dark neighborhood joint fills to capacity most evenings, drawing an eclectic local crowd of hip college students, office workers, and favorite-uncle-type bohemians pushing fifty.

-The alternative-chic bartenders serve three types of draft beers and an array of liquors, while a DJ spins house, electronic, or drum and bass beats well past midnight most nights.
-Nemdebár is located by a major transportation hub formerly called “Moscow Square”—many people still call it that—so it’s easily reachable from near and far.
+The alternative-chic bartenders serve three types of draft beers and an array of liquors while a DJ spins house, electronic, or drum and bass beats well past midnight most days.
+Nemdebár is located right by a major transportation hub formerly called “Moscow Square”—many people still call it that instead of Széll Kálmán Square—so it’s easily reachable from near and far.